playcanvas/playcanvas-sync/README.md

 * Avoid `pcsync pull/pullAll`.
 To get others' files/changes into your branch, use `git` merge instead to maintain an accurate `git` history of edits to each file (who added what).

-## Case 3: Single user per PlayCanvas branch, without `git`

-* Run `pcsync pullAll` to download existing textual files from PlayCanvas
-* Launch `pcwatch`
-* Start editing/creating files locally in your own text editor

-To merge changes from another PlayCanvas branch into your branch without `git`:

-* Stop `pcwatch`
-* Run `pcsync diffAll`, and, if necessary, `pcsync push/pushAll` to make sure the PlayCanvas version is up-to-date.
-* Perform merge in PlayCanvas
-* Use `pcsync pullAll` to download the merge result

 # Using TypeScript